 New construction applications must meet all threshold requirements and receive 110 points to be considered for award and funding.
-Preservation and rehabilitation applications will not receive point scores but instead will be evaluated using the criteria listed in Section IV(H)(3) (thus all references to receipt of points only apply to new construction projects).
-All threshold requirements also apply to preservation and rehabilitation projects unless otherwise noted.
-Scoring and threshold determinations made in prior years are not binding on the Agency for the 2008 cycle.
+Rehabilitation applications will not receive point scores but instead will be evaluated using the criteria listed in Section IV(H)(3) (thus all references to receipt of points only apply to new construction projects).
+All threshold requirements also apply to rehabilitation projects unless otherwise noted.
+Scoring and threshold determinations made in prior years are not binding on the Agency for the 2009 cycle.